-Measles campaigns support the strengthening of immunization systems
+Measles and rubella campaigns support the strengthening of immunization systems

-There are a number of ways Measles campaigns strengthen immunization systems:
+There are a number of ways measles and rubella campaigns strengthen immunization systems:

 - Improved microplanning